 - Spiaggia Rosa (Pink Beach): Famous for its pink sand, located on Budelli Island.
 Note that it is protected, and access is restricted.

-- Cala Coticcio: Often referred to as “Tahiti,” this beach on Caprera Island is known for its turquoise waters and stunning scenery.
+- Cala Coticcio: This beach on Caprera Island is often referred to as “Tahiti.”
+It is known for its turquoise waters and stunning scenery.

 - Spiaggia del Relitto: A beach on Caprera Island near the wreck of an old ship.